 Our Scholarship Program offers two high school seniors from Kenosha County an opportunity to earn up to the amount of $2,000 scholarship.
 Depending on funds available, secondary scholarships may also be awarded for runner-up students.
 If you are interested in applying for our scholarship, complete this scholarship application.
 Please download the KJWC Scholarship Application.
-If you have questions about our scholarship program, please contact us firstname.lastname@example.org.
+The deadline to submit applications is April 25, 2015.
+The deadline for interviews is May 27, 2015.
+If you have questions about our scholarship program, please contact us email@example.com.

 Keep Kenosha Beautiful

 Keep Kenosha Beautiful is a program in which we participate in cleaning up a city park.
 Washington Park has been our target for the past several years and last year club members and their families recycled 18 lbs and disposed of 45 lbs of trash from the park.
 We have chosen the first Saturday morning every month throughout the warm weather season.
 Members are encouraged to bring along family members, including children and grandchildren, to help out.
 Garbage bags and gloves are provided.

 Community Walks and Runs

 We keep updated on the walks and runs in the area in which we can participate and those who wish to run or walk to raise money for other charities in Kenosha and surrounding areas may sign up and take pledges to help out.
 Club members are also asked to assist in administrative preparation or on-site.

 Once a month, (usually the second Thursday of the month) KJWC members can serve soup and sandwiches at the Soup Kitchen in Kenosha at the Shalom Center.
 Hours are from 3:30pm to 5:30pm.